What Dog Vaccinations Does Your Dog Need?

 Rabies in the News in DFW!

 Rabies was recently diagnosed in DFW in Cleburne county.
-In May of 2018, a puppy adopted out by the Cleburne animal shelter was diagnosed with the deadly disease.
-We highly recommend vaccinating your puppy by 4 months of age (they must be at least 3 months of age to receive the vaccination) and not exposing them to any other animals or strange dogs in the meantime.
+In May of 2018, a puppy from the Cleburne animal shelter was diagnosed with the deadly disease.
+We highly recommend vaccinating your puppy by 4 months (they must be at least 3 months to receive the vaccination).
+Until they get the vaccination, avoid other animals or strange dogs.

 DHPP Vaccination ($22)